muffinista/before-dawn/README.md

 If you would like to add a screensaver to the program, you can submit a PR to the [before-dawn-screensavers](https://github.com/muffinista/before-dawn-screensavers) repo.

-I will accept pretty much any PR to the repository given that the content you are posting is legal and appropriate.
+I will accept pretty much any pull request to the repository given that the content you are posting is legal and appropriate.
 If you need help or have a suggestion, please feel free to open an issue here.

 ## TODO